“When patterns are broken new worlds emerge” Tuli Kuperberg

-In their paper, Getting Past Conflict Resolution: A Complexity View of Conflict, authors, Andade, Plowman and Duchon wrote, “The traditional view of conflict, as a problematic condition always requiring reduction or elimination and whose conditions or outcomes can be predicted is compatible with a complex adaptive systems view of organizations.
+In their paper, Getting Past Conflict Resolution: A Complexity View of Conflict, authors, Andade, Plowman and Duchon wrote, “The traditional view of conflict, as a problematic condition always requiring reduction or elimination.
 Conventional approaches to reducing conflict are often futile because the fundamental properties of complex adaptive systems are the source of much organizational conflict.”

 In her ground-breaking book, Leadership and the New Science, Margaret Wheatley wrote, “The nub of the problem is that we’ve treated information as a “thing,” an inert entity to disseminate.
 You can get your hands around a thing.
 You can move it, track it, pass it back and forth.
 Things can be managed because they are so concrete.
 The context, meaning and purpose of information are ignored; they aren’t seen as part of the theoretical construct.”

 The reductionism we use to manage conflict relies on our fragmented self-perception.
 After nearly twenty years of information about emotional intelligence and emerging neuroscience most of us still revere reason above emotion.
 Even when we reluctantly accept that emotion does play a role in the way our brain processes information, we still hold fast that we can override feeling with the application of even more information…data…(thought).